Costumes

 The hat

 Physicians would usually wear a hat that fitted their status under any circumstances in any era.
 But plague doctors weren’t always learned physicians; on the contrary.
 Although a plague doctor from Rome is depicted here, the model of his hat is not typical for that city, nor for any other region.
 The cosplayers don’t mind.
-It’s difficult to tell now if the artist meant to depict a particular type of headgear, or if he was just a clumsy draughtsman.
+It’s difficult to determine whether the artist meant to depict a particular type of headgear, or if he was just a clumsy draughtsman.

 Sometimes a wig left no place for a hat, but even without one this doctor maintained ample dignity.